5G Patent Landscape: A Comprehensive Analysis of 5G Innovation (Updated 2026)

 Methodology

-This report is based on a detailed analysis of patents and applications declared essential to the 5G standard as of 2024 listed in the ETSI 5G Declaration List.
-It focuses exclusively on 5G-specific technologies identified through the 3GPP portal, consolidating 4,22,827 patent documents into 84,940 patent families for a clear view of the innovation landscape.
+This report is based on a detailed analysis of patents and applications declared essential to the 5G standard and listed in the ETSI 5G Declaration List.
+The analysis primarily reflects the latest available data updated through 2025, focusing on 5G-specific technologies identified via the 3GPP portal.
+In total, 6,65,747 patent documents were consolidated into 1,09,697 patent families to present a clear and structured view of the global 5G innovation landscape.

 Who Should Leverage This Report